harveyt/moysetutoring/content/post/WellingtonRoad.md

 "Come on, let me give you a hand."

-Together they wipe up the rest of the wine and put the fabric in the washing machine.
+Together they sponge off the rest of the wine and put the fabric in the washing machine.
 Chris pours Rose another glass of wine, and they tuck into the shepherd's pie in companionable silence.

 The next day, Chris gets a call from Jessie.
 She's been busy doing a clear out of her bedlinen and has several pillowcases for Rose: "Can she use any more?
 I don't want to dump stuff on her that she can't use."

-"Not a problem, Jessie," Chris her, "if she can't use them she'll pass them on to Caroline at the Women's Institute."
+"Not a problem, Jessie," Chris her, "if she can't use them she'll pass them on to Julie at the Women's Institute."

-"Marvellous...I don't want to be a nuisance Chris, but could you pick up a couple of bits and pieces for me when you are next in Tescos?
+"Marvellous...I don't want to be a nuisance Chris, but could you pick up a couple of bits and pieces for me when you are next in Tesco\'s?
 I'm nearly out of teabags."

 "'Course I can, let me get a pencil and I'll write a list."

 That afternoon, as Rose carries on with her sewing, Chris is making his way through the supermarket.
-At least things have calmed down since the panic buying of March, when *Tesco* looked as if it had been stripped clean by a swarm of locusts.
+At least things have calmed down since the panic buying of March, when Tesco looked as if it had been stripped clean by a swarm of locusts.
 Chris wonders what his Grandma would have made of the pandemic.
 Rose reminds him of his grandmother: stoic, resolute, but kind and compassionate.
-She'd experienced the privations of World War Two: his mum says she could make a bowl of scraps into a tasty soup, as if by magic.
+She'd experienced the privations of World War Two; his mum says she could make a bowl of scraps into a tasty soup, as if by magic.
 How she had endured the dreadful worry of a husband away in France, Chris cannot imagine.
 He thinks of Covid-19 as his generation's war: a time to keep your head and face the crisis with quiet resolution.
 Chris has no time for the moaning Minnies complaining that